conventional long form: formerly Islamic Republic of Afghanistan

 previous: Independence Day, 19 August (1919); under the Taliban Government, 15 August (2022) is declared a national holiday, marking the anniversary of the victory of the Afghan jihad

-history: several previous; latest ratified in 2004, suspended by the Taliban after taking over the country in 2021
+history: several previous; latest ratified in 2004, but not currently enforced by the Taliban

-the Taliban is implementing its own interpretation of Islamic law, which partially based on the Hanifi school of Islamic jurisprudence; before the Taliban takeover, Afghanistan had a mixed legal system of civil, customary, and Islamic law
+the Taliban is implementing its own interpretation of Islamic law, which is partially based on the Hanifi school of Islamic jurisprudence and have enforced strict punishments; before the Taliban takeover, Afghanistan had a mixed legal system of civil, customary, and Islamic law

 citizenship by birth: no